igor11191708/replicate-kit-swift/README.md

     /// Returns the same response as the create a prediction operation
     /// status will be one of ``Prediction.Status``
     /// In the case of success, output will be an object containing the output
     /// of the model.
 Any files will be represented as URLs.
-You'll need to pass
-    /// the Authorization header to request them.
     /// - Parameter id: Prediction id
     /// - Returns: Prediction
     public func getPrediction<Output: Decodable>(